|Shopping cart is empty.|

 Our program is geared toward the development of our youth, and therefore there are a limited number of positions available.
 Interested teen applicants must be 12 years old by June 1 for our Teen Summer Program (mid-June to mid-August), and 13 years old by September 1 to be considered for the School-Year Program (Sept-May each year).
 Teens who participate in the Teen Summer Program have priority placement for the School-Year Program.

 Please note that teens interested in volunteering in the Animal Care Program must first complete the Teen Summer Program, where they receive important training on customer service, public interaction, teaching, and safety.
 Teens that are consistent, responsible, and show an eagerness to learn and develop their skills have a greater chance at being invited to participate in the Animal Care Program for the School Year (minimum one year commitment).
+Animal Care volunteers are accepted in spring only.
+For teens interested in Animal Care, but applying in fall, you are welcome to apply for Education or Horticulture then interview for Animal Care in the spring.

 What Will I Do As A Museum Teen Volunteer?